barichd/brailleorch/borframework.md

 Used for text translation.
 This can also be seen in Options and Score/Part/Text/Lyrics/Chords management dialogs.

 Add hand change signs for selected passage
-This is for piano or other 2-staff music.
-See the same item in [section 7.2](#6-2) for details.
+This is for keyboard or harp music.
+See the same item in [section 6.2](#6-2) for details.

 Don't show this dialog (default unchecked)
 Disable this dialog, using options previously set.